eellson/mobile_markdown/README.md

 The Elm app is responsible for rendering the editor, keeping track of and updating editor state, fetching credentials and attempting uploads.

+A writeup of a similar but simplified approach to this can be seen [on my blog](https://notes.eellson.com/2018/02/26/offline-post-requests-with-elm-and-service-worker/).

 * When a user selects a file for the file input, we parse this value to JSON, then send a message through the `waitForUploadAtPosition` port, asking javascript to get the current position of the cursor.